Why Chicken Is Not Done When The Juices Run Clear, And Why Pink Meat Can Be Safe

 2) Red bones

 The chicken thigh with the purple bone on this page was cooked to 180°F as measured with a precise thermometer.
-It is safe.
+It is well past safe.
 It is also scary.
 Dr. O. Peter Snyder of the Hospitality Institute of Technology and Management reports that red or purple bones are more common because "Chicken is so young—6 1/2 weeks at slaughter—and the bones are too porous, even though the animal is large enough to be sold for food."

 3) Pink meat